norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

 Next, let's look at another relationship, this time between the average rating of a recipe and the time it takes to make (`minutes`).
 A similar analysis was performed but here recipes were grouped by `minutes`.
 This plot shows that most recipes regardless of the `minutes` also seem to have high average ratings.
 This makes sense due to the large clustering we saw in our univariate analysis.
-However, when we look at the IQR for each group, we see the median graduadlly decreasing as the time increases.
+However, when we look at the IQR for each group, we see the median gradually decreasing as time increases.
 This suggests that recipes with higher cooking time might receive lower ratings.

 <iframe
   src="assets/bivariate-minutes-boxplot.html"